Home Buying Stress During Mortgage Underwriting Process

-The home buying process can be extremely stressful, especially the mortgage loan approval process.
-The home buying process can take anywhere between 30 to 45 days.
-There can be delays with closings as well in the event if the appraisal comes in too low or if there are issues with the home inspection or if there is a cloud in the title of the home.
-There are many things that can go wrong during the home buying process, but in general, the issues that arise during the home buying process normally gets resolved.
+The home buying process can be extremely stressful, especially the mortgage process with a lender with any lender overlays.
+The home buying and mortgage process can take anywhere between 30 to 45 days.
+There can be delays with closings.
+Things that can cause delays in closings are if the appraisal comes in too low.
+Or if there are issues with the home inspection.
+Or if there is a cloud in the title of the home.
+There are many things that can go wrong during the home buying process.
+But in general, the issues that arise during the home buying process normally get resolved.

 Reasons Of Stress In The Home Buying Process

 Sellers can get emotional selling the house they have considered their home for many years and where they have raised their kids and family.
 Sellers can many times become unreasonable when it comes to repairs.
 If a home appraiser comes back with items that need to be corrected in the home so it meets mortgage lending guidelines, the seller normally fixes it.
-Same thing goes with a home inspection.
-Most home buyers order a home inspection.
+The same thing goes with a home inspection.
+Most homebuyers order a home inspection.

 Low Appraisal Issues

 Most homes are priced correctly.
 But there are times when an appraisal comes in lower than the purchase price.
 This can add home buying stress for both the home buyer and the home seller.
 Low appraisal issues need to get resolved.
 It needs to be resolved either via an appraisal rebuttal or the seller reducing the sales price to the appraised value.
 Or re-negotiating the purchase price somewhere in the middle.
 The home buyer purchasing the home above the appraised value and at the agreed-upon purchase price.